 Parking space on campus is severely limited.
 Cars, motor bikes, and bicycles owned by students must be registered with the Department of Police and Security.
-Students will be assigned to specific areas of the campus for parking purposes, but off-campus parking is strongly encouraged.
+Students will be assigned to specific areas of the campus for parking purposes, and some reserved parking spaces are available in garages and surface lots.